calzoneman/sync/docs/custom-media.md

     playlist, but this functionality may be offered in the future.
   * `sources`: A nonempty list of playable sources for the content.
 The format is described below.
+  * `audioTracks`: An optional list of audio tracks for using demuxed audio and providing multiple audio selections.
+The format is described below.
   * `textTracks`: An optional list of text tracks for subtitles or closed captioning.
 The format is described below.